Student Learning Profiles (SLP)

 Parents are welcome to attend all Parent/Student/Conferences (PST), but Parents should attend the next PST and/or contact the class teacher or Pathways Teacher if the student:-

-- receives one or more “Below” rankings in a subject
+- Receives one or more “Needs Attention” rankings in a subject

-- the performance of the student is declining (for example, ratings drop from “At” to “Below”), and/or
+- The performance of the student is declining (for example, ratings drop from “Satisfactory” to “Needs Attention”), and/or

-- ratings remain at “Below” for consecutive SLPs
+- Ratings remain at “Needs Attention” for consecutive SLPs

 Once published, all SLPs can be viewed via the Parent Portal.
 Information about accessing the portal was mailed out to Parents in early February.
 The dates for when SLPs will be available through the Portal appear on the College Calendar.